epw/consensus/Consensus Book.md

 The Consensus Force sheet has space for the Force(s) currently in control, a status track, and a space for listing the Consensus Shift that the Force in control will make if the status track reaches Code N. This can be a small change such as believing that snow in late Spring is entirely seasonal.
 It could also be a larger change, such as believing that long pointy ears are entirely normal for humans.

-## Adding, Removing, and Changing Forces (Revealing, Retiring, and Adapting Forces?)
+## Revealing, Retiring, and Adapting Forces

 Consensus’ rules give you an initial set of Forces that should be tied into the players’ characters in interesting ways.
 However, games shift and adapt over time.
 Sometimes a Force will simply seem to be less interesting than expected, and come up less and less.
 That’s just fine.
 You can let it fade from view, maybe to bring back up if it seems relevant later, or let it disappear entirely.